mohanwugupta/Contamination-Aware-Control-for-Retrieval-Augmented-Generation/docs/cluster-setup.md

 ## Troubleshooting

+### `CUDA error: out of memory` during `precache_models.sh`

+Login nodes may have a GPU visible to CUDA. `SentenceTransformer` and `AutoModel` default to loading onto GPU when CUDA is available.
+Loading the same model twice (once via `transformers`, once via `sentence-transformers`) can exhaust VRAM on shared login-node GPUs.

+The script already sets `CUDA_VISIBLE_DEVICES=""` and passes `device="cpu"` to prevent this.
+If you see this error it means you are running an old version of the script — pull the latest and re-run.

 ### `LocalEntryNotFoundError` / `OSError: We couldn't connect to huggingface.co`

 The model is not in the HF cache.
 Fix: re-run `bash slurm/precache_models.sh`